CARTGen-IR: Synthetic Tabular Data Generation for Imbalanced Regression: Experimental Study

-All these methods are sampling algorithms or ones that enhance the training set by generating additional synthetic instances.
-To evaluate their effectiveness, they must be coupled with a predictive learning model.
-In this study, we employed three such models: the Random Forest (RF) Support Vector Regressor (SVR), and the XGBoost.
-The experimental setup, shown in Table~\ref{tab:learners}, comprised 14 different hyperparameter combinations for tuning these learning models.
-Each model was evaluated across 15 regression datasets under all 66 pre-processing conditions, resulting in a total of 13.860 experiments ($14 \times 15 \times 66$).
+To assess the effectiveness of these data-level strategies, we paired them with three algorithms: Random Forest (RF), Support Vector Regressor (SVR), and XGBoost (XGB).
+The experimental setup had 14 hyperparameter combinations for tuning the learning models: RF with ’n\_estimators’ (100, 200) and ‘max\_features’ (‘sqrt’, ‘log2’), SVR with ‘rbf’ kernel, ‘C’ (1, 10, 100), and ‘epsilon’ (0.1, 0.5), and XGB with ’n\_estimators’ (100, 200) and ‘max\_depth’ (3, 6).
+Each model was evaluated across 15 regression datasets under all 56 preprocessing conditions, resulting in a total of 11.760 experiments ($14 \times 15 \times 56$).

-In this study, we used both SERA and RW-RMSE as evaluation metrics to better assess model performance under imbalanced conditions.
+In this study, we used both the Squared Error–Relevance Area (SERA)~\cite{Ribeiro2020} and the relevance weighted RMSE (RW-RMSE), proposed by~\cite{imbalance-metrics} as evaluation metrics to better assess model performance under imbalanced conditions.
 We also included RMSE as a standard regression error metric.
-All evaluation metrics were computed using a repeated 2×5-fold cross-validation procedure to ensure robust and reliable performance estimates.